Promise Context

 Genesis records that Joseph, renowned today as the subject of a popular musical, was sold into Egyptian slavery by his jealous brothers.
 They did not realize it then, but their guile would become part of God’s plan to save their lives and establish the nation of Israel.

-Joseph’s extended family eventually sought refuge in Egypt because of a severe famine in their homeland east of the Red Sea, the land God had promised their patriarch, Abraham.
+Joseph’s extended family eventually sought refuge in Egypt due to a severe famine in their homeland, east of the Red Sea, the land God had promised to their patriarch, Abraham.
 By then, Joseph had risen to be the country’s prime minister.
-He used his authority to save his family.
+He used his power and authority to save his family.

 In Genesis 50:24-25, Joseph told his brothers just before he died, “God will surely come to your aid and take you up out of this land to the land he promised…then you must carry my bones up from this place.”

 The brothers agreed to exhume Joseph’s remains when they left Egypt and rebury them in their ancestral homeland.
-God’s promise and the brothers’ pledge extended to their descendants, who were called Israelites.
+God’s promise and the brothers’ pledge extended to their descendants, who were known as the Israelites.

 The Israelites became Egyptian slaves after Joseph’s death.
 Several generations lived and died, hoping God would fulfill his promise of deliverance during their lifetime, yet they heard nothing from him but silence for four hundred years.